andersnylund/master-thesis/notes/papers/fagerholm-doctoral.md

 ### 1.2 What is Research Questions and Scope

+## 4 Software Developer Experience

+- it must be understood that DX and UX are not the same

 ### 4.5 What is Summary

 - The models derived are not definitive, not too abstract and neither case specific.
 Therefore they can be a good ground to build up the understanding of what Developer Experience could be in different software projects.